Patio Covers for Rain & Snow in BC (2026 Guide): Built for Okanagan Winters

 | Polycarbonate | Good | Low-Medium | 10-15 years | Cleaning required |

-Our recommendation for BC: Aluminum patio covers (insulated or non-insulated) offer the best combination of weather performance, durability, and low maintenance for Okanagan conditions.
+Our recommendation for BC: Solid aluminum patio covers offer the best combination of weather performance, durability, and low maintenance for Okanagan conditions.
 They won’t rot, rust, or require ongoing treatment like wood.

 5 Features That Handle Okanagan Weather